 In May 1937 the Club Casanova closed “for rebuilding.”
 Before the year was out it had undergone another name change, to U-Gene’s Bagdad with a “Harlem in Hollywood” theme.

 On July 6, 1939, 8383 Sunset made its bow on the Strip as “Little Eva.”
 It didn’t last long.
 October 26, 1939 saw the grand opening of The Sports Circle.

-In February 1940, Coyne accused Deputy Sheriff and vice squad head George Contreras of owning a piece of a slot machine and gambling racket.
-Contreras (who was around the same time being accused by Guy McAfee associate Ann Forrester of shaking her down and was implicated in the Mumsie McGonigal/Chito Sasso prostitution bust) laughed it off and was ultimately not charged.
+In February 1940, Coyne accused George Contreras of owning a piece of a slot machine and gambling racket.
+Contreras (who was around the same time being accused by Guy McAfee associate Ann Forrester of shaking her down to “forget” about her pandering arrest, and was implicated in the Mumsie McGonigal/Chito Sasso prostitution bust) laughed it off and was ultimately not charged.
 The case went to the grand jury.
-Jimmy Utley testified in the case on March 26.
-The day before, Coyne’s real estate offices at 8383 had been burglarized.
+Jimmy Utley testified in the case on March 26- the day after Coyne’s real estate offices at 8383 had been burglarized.
 LAPD detectives investigated the crime, the property being partly within LA city limits.
-As of 1943 it was a failed carpet business.
+As of 1943, 8383 was a failed carpet business.